INCATools/dead_simple_owl_design_patterns/README.md

  * test length of var array matches number of interpolation slots in string
  * test that all var names are valid for the pattern
 * For printf_owl fields:
-  * Do quoted names in the printf field correspond to dictionary entries in the pattern?
+  * Check quoted names in the printf field correspond to dictionary entries in the pattern?

 * Tests against referenced ontologies:
   * Are the entities in the dictionaries present and non-obsolete in the latest releases of the relevant ontologies?